SalvatorePreviti/roaring-wasm/README.md

 ## NOTE

-Implementation of all features is not complete.
+Implementation of all features is not complete and not all features can be implemented.
-For a complete native implementation, much faster and easier to use than this package, you can use:

-- [roaring](https://www.npmjs.com/package/roaring) - NodeJS Roaring bitmaps as a native addon. https://github.com/SalvatorePreviti/roaring-node
-- [roaring-aws](https://www.npmjs.com/package/roaring-aws) - NodeJS roaring bitmaps precompiled for AWS Lambda (Serverless compatible). https://github.com/SalvatorePreviti/roaring-node-aws

-## motivation

-This project was born to use Roaring WASM in AWS Lambdas without the need to compile a node-gyp module.
-AWS Lambda supports node 8.10 and supports WASM.
+This package is intended as a stripped down cross platform alternative to [roaring for NodeJS](https://www.npmjs.com/package/roaring) [repository](https://github.com/SalvatorePreviti/roaring-node) that can be used in the browser.
+The NodeJS version has a better API that fully leverages the v8 garbage collector and the native CPU SIMD instructions, and has also asynchronous operations.

 ## installation